wongwil/wongwil.github.io/_posts/2024-04-18-merge-sorted-array.md

 The result of the merge is [1,2,2,3,5,6] with the underlined elements coming from nums1.

 ### Solution (C++)
-The easiest and quickest solution in `O(n)` is to ave three pointers, `p1`, `p2`, `p_merged`.
+The easiest and quickest solution in `O(n)` is to use three pointers, `p1`, `p2`, `p_merged`.
 All of them should start at the end of the arrays, and we set the last element in the merged list to the bigger element of the two.

 ```c++
 class Solution {